 What is Gotcha Pork Roast?

-Gotcha roast pork (なんちゃってローストポーク) is a made up dish featured in the anime/manga "Food Wars!"
+Gotcha roast pork (なんちゃってローストポーク) is a made-up dish featured in the anime/manga “Food Wars!”
 (Shokugeki no Soma).
 It appeared in 1st episode of the TV series.
-It's basically an improvised dish that tries to mimic the delicious taste of roast pork using limited ingredients.
+It’s an improvised dish that mimics roast pork’s delicious taste using limited ingredients.

-Creamy mashed potatoes are mixed with things like onions and mushrooms which add depth and umami, then it's shaped into a cylinder and wrapped in bacon.
-Finally, the gotcha pork roast is oven baked so that the fat from the bacon penetrates the potato and adds a meaty flavour.
+Creamy mashed potatoes are mixed with things like onions and mushrooms, which add depth and umami, then shaped into a cylinder and wrapped in bacon.
+Finally, the gotcha pork roast is oven-baked so that the fat from the bacon penetrates the potato and adds a meaty flavor.

 There are a few simple tricks you can use to boil the perfect potato for mashing.